pvpocs/content/ai/neural_networks_activation_functions.md

 # Neural Networks Activation Functions
 Activation functions are the internal functions of neurons that calculate the output of the neuron.
 Activation functions are non-linear functions.
 The non-linearity of the activation functions is a key factor in the success of neural networks which make them different from linear models like linear regression and make them capable of learning complex patterns from the data.

+Most common activation functions are:
+- ReLU (Rectified Linear Unit)
+- Sigmoid
+- Softmax
+- Linear Activation Function
+- Tanh

-Let's discuss some of the common activation functions.
+Let's discuss some of these common activation functions.

 ## Sigmoid Function